Your Gift to the World

 Put your ego aside for a moment to find them... and don’t bullshit yourself.

 It's these wounds which will be your greatest gifts to the world.
-But only if you're willing to face your dark twin, enter into the wound and... take hold of them so you can expand into the man God called you to be.
+But only if you're willing to face yourself, enter into the wound and... take hold of it so you can expand into the man God called you to be.

 He's there, waiting for you.